crypto-com/thaler-ilp-settlement/docs/cro-settlement/README.md

 ### 1. Build interledger.rs

-First of all, let's build interledger.rs.
+First of all, let's build interledger.rs after cloning it from [here](https://github.com/crypto-com/interledger-rs).
 (This may take a couple of minutes)

 ```bash
 cargo build --bin ilp-node --bin ilp-cli